SEBSarDev/FDF/README.md

 # FDF
-A little program that provide a zireframe model of a map.
+A little program that provide a wireframe model of a map.

 ![fdf42](https://user-images.githubusercontent.com/114223678/194014995-be486422-4603-474e-9aa2-aba664e6d2c5.png)
 42.fdf